NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Ruby Phoenix Enthusiast.md

 Choose two ability boosts.
 One must be to **Strength** or **Dexterity**, and one is a free ability boost.

 You're trained in the Athletics skill and the Gladiatorial Lore skill.
-You gain the [[Feats/Combat Climber|Combat Climber]] skill feat.
+You gain the [[Combat Climber|Combat Climber]] skill feat.
 In addition, you gain access to one of the following uncommon monk weapons:

 *   [[Equipment/Kama|Kama]],
 *   [[Equipment/Nunchaku|Nunchaku]],